best probiotic supplement

 “What is the best probiotic supplement” and “Should I always take a probiotic for good health” are some of the common questions that I get asked, and along with nearly everything relating to your health the answer is going to be different for each person.

-Before we look more closely at what are the best probiotic supplements to take (hint - I will let you know what I take at the end), let’s look at exactly what probiotics are.
+Before we look more closely at what are the best probiotic supplements to take (hint - I will let you know what I do at the end), let's look at exactly what probiotics are, and when you might need to take them.

 This is important information when choosing the best probiotic supplement because different strains will exert different effects on your gut health, and health overall.